victorantos/AngJobs/src/hn/February-2024/reikonomusha-HRLLaboratories-CommonLisp-ONSITE-LosAngeles_California.md

 - and solid undergraduate mathematics and advanced computer science

 are most qualified.
 We can train you on Lisp, Coalton, and quantum if the fundamentals are there.
-Knowledge of quantum computing is <i>not</i> necessary for most software engineering roles.
+Knowledge of quantum computing is *not* necessary for most software engineering roles.

 Interview process: phone call, &quot;take-home&quot; exercise, on-site interview (no whiteboarding), reference checks, and offer.